levinewman39/website-template-pub/README.md

 - **App.jsx** This is the main App file!
 This is where everything is compiled and where the top app bar code is located.
 This file is where you add the top bar, the page that is getting loaded by the user and the footer.
 It is also where the page routing is compiled.
 At the moment, the entire app runs through this file!
 - **index.css** This defines global styles that are used throughout the application.
 - **index.js** This is the main JavaScript entry point for the React application.
 It renders the `App` component into the DOM and initializes the React app.
 - **reportWebVitals.js** This file is used to measure and report performance metrics of the application.
 It can be used to track metrics like page load times and user interactions.
-(Not setup yet)
+(Not set up yet)
 - **setupTests.js**: This file is used to configure and set up testing utilities for the application.
 It is typically used with Jest and React Testing Library to write and run unit tests.
-(Not setup yet)
+(Not set up yet)

 The last folder that I will go over is the pages folder.